Residence up to 3 months

 What documents are needed to submit

-- 1 copy of an application for registering the residence filled in Polish language (including 2 copies will speed up the procedure),
+- 1 copy of an application for registering the residence filled in Polish language,

 - a travel document (passport) or other document confirming identity and citizenship (1 copy + original for review),